 What are some early signs of dental trouble you may be able to recognize at home?
 Consider this list provided by the American Association of Orthodontists:

 -Grinding or clenching of teeth

 -Baby teeth being lost noticeably early or late

 -Permanent teeth that are blocked, crowded, or misplaced

 -Breathing through the mouth

 -Jaw that appears too far forward or too far back

 -Teeth meeting in an abnormal way, or teeth that don’t meet at all

-At Reddick Orthodontics, we encourage parents to take a proactive approach when it comes to their child’s oral health.
+At Melbourne Orthodontics, we encourage parents to take a proactive approach when it comes to their child’s oral health.
 If you have any questions or concerns as to how your child’s teeth, jaw, or facial systems are developing, don’t hesitate to contact us today and schedule a consultation.